Stocks fall, dollar gains after Trump gets coronavirus

 BETS ARE OFF

-With the election now more uncertain than before, online gambling site Betfair on Friday suspended betting on the outcome of the Nov.
+With the election now more uncertain, online gambling site Betfair on Friday suspended betting on the outcome of the Nov.
 3 vote.

 The Australian dollar, which serves as a liquid proxy for risk assets, was down 0.23% AUD=D3.